deskflow/deskflow/README.md

 We welcome PRs (pull requests) from the community.
 If you'd like to make a change, please feel free to [start a discussion](https://github.com/symless/synergy/discussions) or [open a PR](https://github.com/symless/synergy/wiki/Contributing).
-We think it's great that people start new forks of Synergy, power to them.
-However, it's not necessary to do this if you want to make changes.
+It's great that people spin up rebranded forks of Synergy, power to them.
+However, it's not necessary if you want to make changes.
 If you're thinking of starting your own rebranded fork of Synergy, it might be because we're doing something wrong so please [let us know](https://github.com/symless/synergy/wiki/Contact-the-team) what we can do to let you feel welcome in our community.